dave2k77/fourier_pino_model/README.md

         return x

 The neural operator network consists of a series of fully connected hidden layers (`self.fc()`) activated by the GELU (Guassian Error Linear Units) activation (`self.gelu()`) function.

 The data that comes in is a Complex Tensor (has real and imaginary parts), however, the GELU activation is defined only for real-valued inputs so the have to convert the data to a reaf-valued tensor (Float Tensor) before applying the GELU activation.

 We then need to reshape and reconvert the real-valued tensor back to a complex tenesor before returning the ouput.

-The full code for the Neural Operator Layer can be found here: [neural_operator]()
+The full code for the Neural Operator Layer can be found here: [neural_operator](https://github.com/dave2k77/fourier_pino_model/blob/master/src/neural_operator_layer.py)

+### The decoder network: